London SE1 9PX

 Car Park – National Theatre basement, accessed from Upper Ground

 Opening times are 7am to 1am.

 Please note: There are fewer spaces in the Car Park due to NT Future building works.
 On occasion, particularly at weekends, the NT Car Park fills up completely, so you should plan to arrive in plenty of time.
-The entrance ramp is by Theatre Avenue (the road between the National Theatre and the British Film Institute) and is currently only accessible from the Waterloo Bridge side of Upper Ground.

 If the car park is full there is an independently operated car park nearby at Cornwall Road.